Kmiet/DjangoChat/README.md

 # DjangoChat
 Simple chat app written in Django using Django-Channels.
-It is based mostly their tutorials.
+It is based mostly on their tutorials.

 ## Tech
 #